raonifn/junit-casperjs/README.md

 [![Build Status](https://travis-ci.org/raonifn/junit-casperjs.png)](https://travis-ci.org/raonifn/junit-casperjs)

 ##PhantomJS and CasperJS executable
-If the `casperjs` or `phantomjs` isn't in the PATH, you may set the java System Properties `casperjs.executable` and `phantomjs.executable` to say to `CasperRunner` where the executables are, e.g.:
+If the `casperjs` or `phantomjs` aren't in the PATH, you may set the java System Properties `casperjs.executable` and `phantomjs.executable` to say to `CasperRunner` where the executables are, e.g.:
 ```
 mvn test -Dcasperjs.executable=/opt/casperjs/bin/casperjs -Dphantomjs.executable=/opt/phantomjs/bin/phantomjs
 ```